About EJES

 Pronounced “edges,” the journal takes an interest in topics that investigate borders and overlaps between interdisciplinary scholarship in English and Anglophone Studies.
 We take a broadly questioning stance towards “English” and “English Studies” and wish to promote dialogue between the disciplines and cultural traditions of inquiry relating to these studies.
 “European” then describes situations in which “English” is studied and taught in a variety of Anglophone and non-Anglophone contexts.
 “The cause is Europe… The cause is also English Studies in the broadest sense of that term… Moreover, the cause is debate” (Editorial, EJES 1.1).

 EJES appears three times a year.
 We do not accept unsolicited manuscripts.
 The journal is peer-reviewed and several issues have been re-published in the hardback series Routledge SPID.
 Individual issues are devoted to specific topics that are proposed by guest editing teams.
 A substantial book review section keeps readers informed about new publications relating to English and Anglophone Studies.
 EJES is published by Routledge, a division of the Taylor and Francis Group and is indexed in the Clarivate Analytics Citation Indices.
-The journal is managed by a team of three general editors, currently constituted by Greta Olson (Justus Liebig University, Giessen), Isabel Carrera Suárez (University of Oviedo) and Katerina Kitsi-Mitakou (Aristotle University of Thessaloniki).
-The book review editor is Frederik Van Dam (Radboud University Nijmegen).
+The journal is managed by a team of editors, currently constituted by Isabel Carrera Suárez (University of Oviedo), Katerina Kitsi-Mitakou (Aristotle University of Thessaloniki), Frederik Van Dam (Radboud University Nijmegen), and Greta Olson (Justus Liebig University, Giessen).

 EJES Subscription Rate for ESSE Members